-This is the course website for the inaugural (Fall 2021) semester of CS 50: Introduction to Software Development Tooling at Tufts University.
+This is the course website for CS 50: Introduction to Software Development Tooling at Tufts University.
 This site holds the authoritative syllabus, as well as lecture notes and assignments.

 Note: The course staff reserves the right to change this page at any time without notice.
 The change history is public.
 It is being actively changed right now as we update it for Summer 2024.